SmokingBull/TechRZN-Blocklist-Collection/README.en.md

   </a>
 </p>

-* **Function:** Prevents "False Positives" (accidental blocking of legitimate sites).
+* **Function:** Prevents "false positives" (accidental blocking of legitimate sites).
-* **Maintenance:** Continuously expanded to guarantee the best "out-of-the-box" experience.
+* **Maintenance:** Continuously updated to guarantee the best out-of-the-box experience.

 ---

-## 🚸 Parental Control (Optional)
+## 🚸 Kids Safety (Optional)
 > [!WARNING]
-> **Deliberate Separation:** This list is offered separately to avoid "overblocking" and to give every user the choice whether to activate this strict filter.
+> **Intentional Separation:** This list is offered separately to avoid overblocking and to allow every user to choose whether to activate this strict filter.

 <p align="center">
   <a href="https://raw.githubusercontent.com/TechRZN-DNS/TechRZN-Blocklist-Collection/main/blocklists/techrzn_jugendschutz.txt">